techiaith/docker-moses-smt/README_en.md

 The running Docker container will respond to JSON requests on port 8008 as well as XMLRPC on port 8080.

-# Hyfforddi Modelau Cyfieithu Newydd
+# Train New Machine Translation Engines

 It's possible to train your onw Moses-SMT translation engines with data by the Language Technologies Unit or your own.